 Weatherhead Research Clusters

-Our goal is to fund interdisciplinary clusters that take on big and original questions.
+Our goal is to fund interdisciplinary clusters that take on big and original questions over a three-year period.
 We expect clusters to:

-1. Bring energy to the Center by actively conducting research within Weatherhead’s walls on questions of broad global significance.
+1. Bring energy to the Center by actively conducting research on questions of broad global significance.

 We encourage new clusters to focus on the development of innovative analytic perspectives, including (but not limited to) important and pressing transnational issues, such as: